 We are located 1/10th of a mile from the Shining Sea Bikeway near the 3.5 mile point, one of the most scenic bike paths around.
-In less than 2 miles from our store you'll be at the beach, another 2 miles and you'll be in Woods Hole, this is a perfect way to spend a day on the Cape.
+In less than 2 miles from our store you'll be at the beach, another 2 miles and you'll be in Woods Hole - it's a perfect way to spend a day on the Cape!

 How it progressed:

 Fiscal year 2004 one time tax for funding planning and feasibility.

 Fall 2005 Presentation of the funding check at Carlson Lane with Senator Ted Kennedy, Representatives Matt Patrick and Eric Turkington, members of the board of Selectmen, the Town Administrator, members of the Bikeway Committee, and members of the general public.

 December 18,2005 Pre 25% plan completion meeting with abutters to the proposed trail extension.

 May 23,2006 25% Plan meeting at the Gus Canty Recreation Center at 7:00 pm.

 Bid requests to be sent out October 2006.